paulstefanday/Profiles/README.md

 ### TODO:
 - get client loading within same repo
 - get save user details route working under a few circumstances
+- copy basic open source starter and make sure all the proper checks are setup
-- get another node app saving data serverside
+- get another node app saving data serverside via npm package
+- manage services via api keys
 - get a frontend that lets you monitor activity
-- manage services via api keys
 - add in tests and docs
+- get a cluster of rethinkdb going using docker in AWS